27 October 2020

 Access Institute Director, (Ms) Joe Manton, the National Disability Insurance Scheme (NDIS) personnel from the SDA Housing Team, Livable Housing Australia (LHA) and the Lead Technical Writer of the SDA Design Standard, Farah Madon, work collaboratively on an ongoing basis, to try and answer questions and clarify issues that have arisen in relation to the SDA Design Standard.

-To assist in providing information to the marketplace, Access Institute is publishing this first E News – SDA Design Standard – Assessment Update.
+To assist in providing information to the marketplace, Access Institute is publishing this second E News – SDA Design Standard – Assessment Update 2.
 We have collated a range of information to assist with implementing the SDA Design Standard to make it easier for Accredited SDA Assessors, SDA Providers and developers to better understand requirements.